 Women’s wages also tend to cluster at the bottom end of the pay scale.
-They are more than 60% of minimum wage earners, more likely to work part time and overrepresented in low-paying careers.
+They are about 60% of minimum wage earners, more likely to work part time and overrepresented in low-paying careers.
 This happens even though Alberta women tend to be highly educated.

-- Working on a child care framework with Human Services.
-Women in Alberta spend twice as many hours on unpaid work like chores and child care as men (35 hours for women vs. 17 hours for men).
+- Working with Children's Services on a child care pilot program.
+Women in Alberta spend twice as many hours on unpaid work like chores and child care as men.
 That extra burden stops some women from reaching their goals – or providing enough for their families.
-Quality, affordable child care can help more mothers enter the workforce or advance in their careers while knowing their children are getting the best possible start to life.
+Access to high-quality affordable child care can help more mothers enter the workforce or advance in their careers while knowing their children are getting the best possible start to life.

 - Supporting women entrepreneurs to grow their businesses.
 Small business owners employ about 95% of Albertans.
 Women entrepreneurs can add another $2 billion to the national economy by increasing their revenue by 20%.
 Getting women the support they need to expand their businesses is good for women and good for Alberta.

 - Joining government partners on strategies to reduce poverty.
 One way to reduce poverty is to increase the minimum wage.
 Alberta's minimum wage will increase to $15/hour by October 2018.
 Raising minimum wage will help lead women out of lower-income situations.

 Was this page helpful?

 You will not receive a reply.
 Do not enter any personal information such as telephone numbers, addresses, or emails.